Priestytheplushie/Corrupted-Shadows/docs/story/prelude-the-great-war.md

 The world would never be the same again...

-And now you stand, fifty years later, here to finish what the factions couldn't but, it's been so long...
+And now you stand, years later, here to finish what the factions couldn't but, it's been so long...
 Are there even people left to save?

 </details>